 We had a great conversation.
 As I was leaving, Steve told me to be careful since no policeman would believe the real reason I was wearing pajamas.
 Luckily, the drive home was uneventful.

 Carol and I remained friends even after she left QVC.
 Sadly, her marriage to Charles ended with lots of hassles.
-She did remarry her high school sweetheart and they both live near Modesto, California, less than a 2 hour drive from me.
-I must get down there before I leave for Nashville.
-She was and is a great lady.
-I hope she and her new husband have great health and happiness.
+She did remarry her high school sweetheart and they both live near Modesto, California.
+She was a great lady.
+I hope she and her new husband had much happiness before she passed.
+Along with most people, I will miss her.
+The world is less funny now that she’s gone.

 I know the PJ incident had an impact on Carol.
 I met several of her friends through the years, both professionally and personally, and most of them talked about the pajama story and how touched she was at my gesture.
 They all added that she thought I was very nice but really wacky.
 I take that as a complement.

 I did wear the PJ’s one more time in my life.
-But the woman I was meeting found them to be a bit too presumptive.
-The joke was on them, I sleep in the nude.
-(Yeah, TMI.)
+But the woman I was meeting found them to be a bit too presumptive when I showed up at her door wearing them.

 © 2017 Steve Bryant – No portion of this or any blog can be reproduced or copied and posted on any online site or read aloud on any audio or video media without the express permission of the author.